-The Mass Media Science & Engineering Fellowship (MMF) is highly competitive.
-For summer 2018 we received ~ applications for just 24 spots.
-But this "life changing" fellowship is absolutely worth the effort of applying (or reapplying).
+The Mass Media Science & Engineering Fellowship (MMF) is highly competitive, receiving hundreds of applications for approximately 20 positions.
+This "life changing" fellowship is absolutely worth the effort of applying (or reapplying).
 Every year there are fellows accepted that have applied two or three times.

 Here are some things that you can do NOW to help your application rise to the top (from the reviewers themselves):

-- Get to know the communications and/or outreach directors at your relevant scientific societies.
-Whether they are official sponsors of the MMF or not, let them know that you want to apply and that you’re looking for opportunities to enhance your scicomm skills.
-Even better if the society is an MMF sponsor or if you encourage them to sponsor in 2019.
+- Get to know the communications and/or outreach staff at your institution and relevant scientific societies.
+Whether they are official sponsors of the MMF or not, let them know that you want to apply and that you’re looking for opportunities to enhance your science communication (“scicomm”) skills.
+Even better if the society is an MMF sponsor or if you encourage them to sponsor in 2024.

-- Work with an editor!!
-Seek opportunities to publish your work (with an editor).
-This will make your samples better, you will improve your writing skills, and getting a letter from an editor who has worked with you is a big bonus!
+- Work with an editor and seek opportunities to publish your work.
+This will make your samples better, you will improve your writing skills, and getting a letter from an editor who has worked with you is a big bonus.

 - Take any opportunity you can to write, edit, and communicate science.
 Any experience no matter how small can teach you new things, make you a better communicator, and demonstrate to reviewers that you’re passionate and committed.

-- Read the 2018 Mass Media Fellows articles as they come out to understand the type of writing the reviewers are looking for in your samples.
+- Read articles from previous Mass Media Fellows to understand the type of writing the reviewers are looking for in your samples.

-- Get on Twitter and plug yourself into the #scicomm communities, network.
+- Get on Twitter and connect with the #scicomm communities network.
 Start by following @AAASMassMedia.

-- Find a local science writing chapter through the National Association of Science Writers and go to their events.
+- Find a local science writing organizations (such as through the National Association of Science Writers) and go to their events.

 - Ask local science writers out for coffee and pick their brains about what the field looks like and about realistic career path/opportunities.

-- Take part in every opportunity to engage with the public about your work or the work in your field to show that you care about science communication (e.g. work for the school newspaper/radio/TV station, do science outreach, mentor at schools or community centers).
+- Take part in opportunities to engage with the public about your work or the work in your field (e.g., work for the school newspaper/radio/TV station, do science outreach, mentor at schools or community centers).
 These activities also indicate that you have had enough experience to know that the AAAS MMF is a good fit for you and that you are motivated and ready to do your best work wherever you are placed.

 - Here are different types of writing experiences that will help improve your application and your skills: